 Intact Financial (TSE:IFC) is slightly different than the other Canadian insurance stocks on this list.
 This is because Intact is what they call a "P&C", or property and casualty insurance company.
 This means the company provides auto, motorcycle, and property damage insurance to Canadians instead of investment products like life insurance or annuities.

-This insurance sector is more prone to catastrophic events like fires, floods, or other significant events but is often a faster-growing business model.
+This insurance sector is more prone to catastrophic events like fires, floods, or other significant events.
+Living in Alberta, I’ve witnessed numerous catastrophic events over the years, such as the Calgary floods, Fort McMurray Wildfires, and even recently, the Jasper Fire.

 Intact has a significant market share here in Canada, making up around 20% of the P&C market.
-Although it is one of the "smaller" insurance companies in Canada, considering it has a market cap of over $34 billion, it is far from small.
+Although it was once one of the “smaller” insurance companies in Canada, with a market cap of over $45B, it is now one of the largest.

-The company posted annual revenues of $21B and has a dividend yield of just over 2%.
+The company has one of the lower yields in the insurance sector, typically never above 2%.
 This low yield could deter many investors who are looking for income.
 However, this would be a pretty big mistake, as Intact Financial has one of the best dividends out of all financial institutions in Canada regarding dividend growth in recent years.

-The company has an 18-year dividend growth streak.
-In fact, it hasn't missed raising the dividend in a single year since its 2004 initial public offering.
-It has also consistently raised the dividend by double digits, including its most recent raise in March of 2023, going from $1 to $1.10.
+The company has an 19-year dividend growth streak.
+It hasn’t missed raising the dividend in a single year since its 2004 initial public offering.
+It has also consistently raised the dividend by double digits, including its most recent raise, bumping the dividend by 10%.

 The company is expected to grow the top and bottom lines by high single digits over the next 2-3 years.
-However, the bump in interest rates that still continues today could increase the trajectory of this Canadian insurer, certainly something to keep an eye on.
+However, the interest rate environment will certainly make earnings a bit more volatile.
+I’ll be keeping my eye on this moving forward.

 Power Corporation (TSE:POW)